snowplow/snowplow/4-storage/kinesis-redshift-sink/README.md

 Bad records are discarded, with error logging, and exceptions are propagated to KCL for its own bad record handling.

+In our testing, we found that the smallest dc1.large instance can accept records with an average throughput of 40 records/second.

 ### Caution

 While developing this project, it was discovered that for contexts with multiple custom JSONs, if one of them fails validation, an overarching failure is